 Online Resources

-Other selling venues such as Etsy and Ruby Lane usually include some Cybis but in much lower quantity than the “big two.”
+Other selling venues such as Etsy and Ruby Lane usually include a few Cybis but in much lower quantity than the “big two.”
+See Selling Your Cybis for other online selling venues.

 The only comprehensive online resource for identification and sculpture history is now this site; the About the Cybis Reference Archive page explains its origins and evolution.
+In January 2023, a Recent/Historical Selling Prices page was added; it reports actual online sales of limited edition Cybis and is the only online source that does so over an extended period of time

 Printed Resources